issadrac/PersonalGameProject/README.md

 <img width="463" height="813" alt="image" src="https://github.com/user-attachments/assets/504d7088-fbc7-45bf-9a04-3b01a989b048" />

-Click Properties

-  On Configuration Properties
+Click Properties and On Configuration Properties

 Click on VC++ Directories

-      On Include Directories (click on the text box, arrow, edit, new line, ...).
+ On Include Directories (click on the text box, arrow, edit, new line, ...)

  My include directories are already there in order to show where the include folder is within the folder but you must use your own directory path

  Locate the folder where you previously downloaded all the SDL's and include every include folder

  On Library Directories (click on the text box, arrow, edit, new line, ...).

  My Library directories are already there in order to show where the kuv folder is within the folder but you must use your own directory path

  Locate the folder where you previously downloaded all the SDL's and include every lib folder and choose x64

  Click on Linker->Input

  On Additional Dependencies write this: SDL3.lib;SDL3_image.lib;SDL3_ttf.lib

 Hit Apply and Run